nrposner/nvim_config/README.md

 _flash.lua_
 Flash is a more in-depth, 'I'll get to learning how it works one day' plugins for 'search labels, enhanced character motions and Treesitter integration.'
 More experienced developers swear by it, but I haven't gotten around to using it just yet.

-_snacks.lua_
-A curated collection of quality-of-life improvements, once again from the creator of LazyVim.
-What do they do?
-Who knows.
-I might look into them one day, but for now I'm just trusting that my quality of life has been improved by the decision to install it.